ga-wdi-lessons/react-intro/readme.md

 ​Everything inside the `presets` array will be the specific transformations applied by Babel.
 For now, however, we are only adding the `react` preset, which will convert our JSX code into regular Javascript.

-Another thing we have to do is configure webpack to produce an `html` file that loads our bundled code.
+Another thing we have to do is configure Webpack to produce an `html` file that loads our bundled code.
 At the top of `webpack.config.js`, let's utilize `html-webpack-plugin`...
 ​
 ```js
 // webpack.config.js